waa/bacula-tapealert/README.md

 [...snip...]
 ```

-Before going into production, make sure the tape drive is re-enabled.
+Before going into production, first make sure the tape drive is re-enabled.
 This can be done in one of two ways:
 1. Restart the Storage Daemon
 2. Issue the bconsole enable command:
 ```